• Skip to primary navigation

 useful tips

-• Making the dough ahead - you can prepare the dough in advance and keep it in the refrigerator for up to four days or in the freezer for up to six months.
-Just make sure to bring it to room temperature before using it, and to reserve some extra flour for kneading, as it will be more sticky when kneading and rolling, once thawed.
+• Prepare the dough ahead of time and keep it refrigerated for up to four days or frozen for up to six months.
+For frozen dough, make sure to bring it to room temperature before using it, and to reserve some extra flour for kneading, as it will be more sticky when kneading and rolling, once thawed.

 A picture of chapati on a plate.